infracost/docs/docs/integrations/github_app.md

 ## Benefits

 There are two key benefits of using the GitHub App over manual CI/CD integrations:
-1. Infracost runs significantly faster as only changed folders are run based on the GitHub App events.
+1. You can add Infracost to multiple repos with one click, no need to install or update CLI versions in your CI/CD pipeline.
-2. You can add Infracost to multiple repos with one click, no need to install or update CLI versions.
+2. Infracost runs significantly faster as only changed folders are run based on the GitHub App events.

 Furthermore, if you use Infracost Cloud (our SaaS product):
 - the pull request status (e.g. open, closed, merged) and metadata such as labels, merged by, and approved by are included in the dashboard filters and reports.